Nathaniel Barnes: Political career

 In September 1999, Barnes was appointed to the position of Minister of Finance, Republic of Liberia.
 In that capacity, he became the chief architect of Liberia's fiscal program and oversaw and implemented a new national tax code in consultation with the Fiscal Affairs Department of the International Monetary Fund.
 He held this position until mid-2002.

-In 2005, Barnes founded a new political party, the Liberia Destiny Party (LDP).
+In January 2004, Barnes founded a new political party, the Liberia Destiny Party (LDP).
 Running as the LDP presidential candidate in the 2005 Liberian presidential general election, Barnes placed 12th out of 22 candidates, receiving 1.0% of the vote.
 He eventually supported Ellen Johnson Sirleaf, who would become the first democratically elected female president of an African nation, during the subsequent runoff election.

-Liberia was one of the founding members of the United Nations, signing the charter in 1945.
 From May 2006 to 2008, Barnes was appointed Permanent Representative to the United Nations from the Republic of Liberia.

 Barnes served as Ambassador from the Republic of Liberia to the Republic of Cuba from 2006 -2008 while also serving as Ambassador to the United Nations.
 He was instrumental in re-establishing and solidifying diplomatic relations with Cuba.

 In 2008, President Johnson Sirleaf named Ambassador Milton Nathaniel Barnes as Liberia's new Ambassador Extraordinary and Plenipotentiary to the United States of America.
 He served in this capacity until 2010.

+In December 2010, Barnes expressed interest in contesting the presidency again in the 2011 election.
+In July 2011, he explained the LDP would not be contesting the presidency.

+By May 2014, the National Elections Commission filed a petition to decertify the LDP.
+Instead of challenging his party's decertification, Barnes joined the Free Democratic Party, a constituent party of the National Democratic Coalition, by October 2015.

 In January 2022, Barnes announced his intention to contest the upcoming 2023 Liberian presidential election as an independent candidate on a platform of "Reconciliation, Positive Change, Self-Reliance, and the Emergence of a New Breed of Liberian Leaders who exhibit the key qualities of Character, Competence and Courage."